Created by municipal ordinance in 1897, Storyville was New Orleans's infamous red-light district.

 The original ordinance (No. 13032 C.S.) reads, “From the first of October, 1897 it shall be unlawful for any public prostitute or woman notoriously abandoned to lewdness to occupy, inhabit, live or sleep in any house, room or closet without the following limits: South Side of Customhouse [Iberville] from Basin to Robertson street, east side of Robertson street from Customhouse to Saint Louis street, from Robertson to Basin street.”
 Yet the ordinance also included the proviso that “nothing herein shall be so construed as to authorize any lewd woman to occupy a house, room or closet in any portion of the city.”
 Thus the city gave itself the authority to regulate prostitution without technically legalizing it.

 In 1900, the Democratic Ring regained power and dominated city politics for the next twenty years.
-Rather than close Storyville, they continued to profit from prostitution until the U.S. Navy forced its closure.
+Rather than close Storyville, they continued to profit from prostitution until the US Navy forced its closure.
 Indeed, one of Storyville’s most powerful figures was Thomas C. Anderson, who, in addition to operating several saloons, was a senator in the state legislature.
 He had a long history as a “boss” where prostitution was concerned: Before Storyville, prostitution was centered in an area known colloquially as “Anderson Country.”
 Storyville’s roughly thirteen square blocks bordered both the French Quarter and the rapidly developing business district, known as the American section.
-In 1897, the neighborhood had a mixed population of blacks, whites, Creoles, immigrants, young people, and old.
+In 1897, the neighborhood had a mixed population of Black, white, and Creole people, immigrants, and people both young and old.
 There were widows, workingmen, artisans, city court clerks, and prostitutes.
 Small businesses—Italian fruit stands, corner groceries, a “Chinese laundry”—as well as two “Negro dance halls,” two churches, a school, and several houses of prostitution and assignation also populated the area.

 Culture of Storyville